AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 Identifying and Loading Plug-ins
 --------------------------------

-Plug-ins must implement two exported functions for a host to identify the plug-ins and to initiate the boot strapping of communication between the two.
+Plug-ins must implement at least two, and normally three, exported functions for a host to identify the plug-ins and to initiate the bootstrapping of communication between the two.

+.. _OfxSetHost:

+.. doxygenfunction:: OfxSetHost

 .. _OfxGetNumberOfPlugins: